w3c/w3c-website-templates-bundle/docs/components/slider.md

 Carousels are highly interactive components, requiring a solid, semantic HTML base, and considered use of JavaScript and ARIA to make them accessible.
 The patterns above were tested in 2021 by the [Digital Accessibility Centre](https://digitalaccessibilitycentre.org/)

-The carousel in the preceding example is the un-enhanced version, to illustrate the basic markup requirements.
-In practice, add the following script before the closing body tag `</body>` for the carousel to work correctly:
+In the preceding example, the script to make the carousel work has been added directly after the HTML.
+When using it on a project, it's best to add the following script before the closing body tag (`</body>`) instead:

 ```
 <script>